-Welcome to the home of Union County's finest bass anglers!
-Founded in 1985, The Carolina Crankers are the oldest bass fishing club in the county.
+Welcome to the home of North Carolina's finest bass anglers!
+Founded in 1985, The Carolina Crankers are one of the longest running bass tournament clubs in The Carolinas.
 Many of our members have been with us for 25 years or better.
 With two separate circuits and no annual membership dues, our club offers something for everyone.
-Weekend warriors may enjoy our year-round Saturday Series while others enjoy a late bite with our Sportsman's Series.
+Weekend warriors may enjoy our year-round Saturday Series while our High School youth may enjoy our No Limitz High School Bass Tournament Series.
+Youth anglers and female anglers are welcome at anytime and compete as equals with The Carolina Crankers!
+Youth and female anglers fish for free with paid boater!
+Visit our tournament fees page for additional information!
 Every season brings new members to our ranks and new members will always be welcome!

 Visit: Lisa Snyder May Facebook Twitter and Instagram